 If you hate running, then don’t go running.
 There are many exercises that are classified as aerobic that you can get into. e.g. walking (usually fast paced), biking, swimming, etc.

 Also, think about the reasons why you don’t enjoy certain types of exercise… Are they too hard?
 Too boring?
 Too easy?
 Whatever the reason, there’s usually a workaround.
 For example, I often find running to be really boring.
 So to spice things up, I listen to a new podcast every time I go for a run.
 Imagine how much you could learn in a week, month or year if you listened to a new podcast or audio book each time you went for a run… Just some food for thought 😉

 Start with your WHY

 Why do you get up in the morning?
 This is a question that will change the course of your life if you are honest with yourself.
 Knowing your why will help you make important decisions in your life.
 Whenever you are faced with a decision, you can ask yourself whether or not it will help you achieve your WHY.

 If you aren’t living the life of your dreams, there’s a reason for that and it often starts with your mindset.
 If you want to do more, see more and accomplish more, then you need to be a better version of yourself.
-Using exercise for the brain boosting and mental health benefits is a great start to living your dream.
+Using exercise and mental health boosting strategies is a great start to living your dream.